BHT is an antioxidant that kills herpes virus, SARS virus, west nile virus, lipid coated viruses. Advanced Health & Life Extension

 Additional anecdotal reports indicated that BHT may cause hives in a few individuals who are sensitive to BHT.
 BHT was also observed to temporarily cause a decrease in blood clotting when individuals first begin taking it in substantial doses.
 One individual reported dizziness and disorientation when taking 3 grams per day.
 His symptoms disappeared when he dropped his dose down to 250 mg. per day.
 (8)(9)

-There are a few physicians who regularly prescribe BHT for herpes treatment and outbreak prevention and consider it safe.
 There have been no formal clinical trials on humans to definitively determine the safety status of BHT.

 BHT Dosage

-Based on anecdotal information, it appears that a dosage of 250 mg. to 1000 mg. per day may be effective for many people.
+Based on anecdotal information, it appears that a dosage of 250 mg. to 1000 mg. per day may be effective for some people.
 Dr. Ward Dean, M.D. recommends a dosage of 250 to 500 mg. per day as an anti-oxidant and 2000 mg. per day in divided doses for acute herpes outbreaks.(12) Anecdotal evidence also suggests that therapy at this dosage may be insufficient to suppress herpes outbreaks in some individuals.
 It is hypothesized that combining BHT with other measures, either alternative or orthodox, may be more effective than using BHT alone.

 BHT Precautions